Upneeq

 What warnings and precautions are associated with Upneeq®?

-Patients with reduced blood flow to the brain or heart, or patients who experience eye or mouth dryness due to an immune system disorder (Sjögren’s syndrome), should use care when taking Upneeq.
+Patients with reduced blood flow to the brain or heart or who experience eye or mouth dryness due to an immune system disorder (Sjögren’s syndrome) should take Upneeq® with care.
 Call your doctor immediately if you feel your symptoms may be getting worse.

-Upneeq may increase the risk of eye pressure due to fluid buildup (angle-closure glaucoma) in patients with untreated narrow-angle glaucoma.
-Call your doctor immediately if you feel increased pressure in your eye after using Upneeq.
+Please call your doctor immediately if you feel an increased pressure in your eye after using Upneeq®.